olexnzarov/trmi/README.md

 This repository includes the sources for the following:

-- [trmi][]: Core package that provides interfaces and base functionality used by different RMI implementations.
+- [trmi](trmi): Core package that provides interfaces and base functionality used by different RMI implementations.
-- [trmi-redis][]: Redis Pub/Sub RMI implementation.
+- [trmi-redis](trmi-redis): Redis Pub/Sub RMI implementation.